How to choose

 Cons:

-- Replaces existing mortgage at current rate (catastrophic if existing rate is much lower)
+- Replaces existing mortgage at current rate (very costly if your existing rate is much lower)

 - Highest closing costs ($3,000-$8,000)